AdrianKriger/r-lattice-data/docs/index.md

   <figcaption>Fig.2 - Inverse Distance Weighting, 2nd-order Ordinary Least Squares and Ordinary Kriging interpolation </figcaption>
 </center></figure>-->
 _____
 For this assignment we use a dataset that is well-suited to illustrate these concepts.
 A lattice dataset containing such variables such as: residential theft and burgalaries (SAPS SA), median property valuation (City of Cape Town Open Data), median income and number Bachelor degrees (STATSSA), among other variables, of suburbs within the City of Cape Town; South Africa.
+The dataset is discussed in the [latticeData.ipynb](https://github.com/AdrianKriger/r-lattice-data/blob/main/latticeSpatial.ipynb).

 <!--The [meuse](https://search.r-project.org/CRAN/refmans/sp/html/meuse.html) dataset which comes with the `gstat` package.
 **meuse**: gives locations (on a regular grid) and topsoil heavy metal concentrations, along with a number of soil and landscape variables at the observation locations, collected in a flood plain of the river Meuse, near the village of Stein (NL).
 Heavy metal concentrations are from composite samples of an area of approximately 15 m x 15 m.-->